zedlopez/ifm/The Recipe Book.md

 ^^{responses (library messages)}
 Often we will want to replace the text produced by Inform by default: this includes quite a wide range of text, much of which either describes the success of a command or explains why the action failed.

-Inform provides the Responses system to enable default messages like "You can't go that way" to be changed, and this is capable of making large-scale changes.
+Inform provides the Responses system to enable default messages like ``You can't go that way`` to be changed, and this is capable of making large-scale changes.
 This is especially useful if we want to give the viewpoint character a distinctive voice and set of mannerisms.

 ## Clarification and Correction